DMacharia/Blissflix/README.md

 ## Description

-<p>BlissFlix is a website that seeks to efficiently deliver quick information that people need to know to have an excellent choice to watch.
-BlissFlix saves time, it saves money and is the home of entertainment Bliss</p>
+<p>BlissFlix is a website that seeks to efficiently deliver quick information that people need to know to have an excellent movie choice to watch.
+BlissFlix saves time.
+It is your guide to entertainment Bliss</p>

-## Installation

 ### Requirements